alicevision/MeshroomResearch/README.md

 ### New nodes

-Meshroom research adds a few new nodes to make it easy to play with 3D reconstruction data.
+Meshroom research also adds a few new nodes to make it easy to play with 3D reconstruction data.
 The list of added nodes can be found in [nodes](mrrs/nodes/README.md).

 ## Install